Jeffrey Epstein Update: Read The Deposition That Ghislaine Maxwell Fought To Hide

 Many of the questions Maxwell was asked in the deposition revolve around the ages of the girls and young women she allegedly hired to give massages to Epstein and other adults that prosecutors say were sexual in nature.

-"How old was the youngest female you ever hired to work for Jeffrey?" she was asked by Giuffre's lead attorney, Sigrid McCawley.
+"How old was the youngest female you ever hired to work for Jeffrey?" she was asked by McCawley.

 "I have not any idea exactly of the youngest adult employee that I hired for Jeffrey," Maxwell said.